 According to a systemic review and meta-analysis published in Pain Research and Treatment, there is a significant positive effect of aromatherapy, compared to placebos or control treatments, in reducing pain.
 Researchers evaluated 12 studies on this topic and found that essential oils were especially helpful in treating postoperative pain, obstetrical pain and gynecological pain.
 (14)

-There are many essential oils that can be applied topically or used aromatically to reduce body aches and pains.
-One study that displays this essential oil benefit evaluated the efficacy of essential oils on neck pain.
-For the study, the experimental group received a cream that was composed of marjoram, black pepper, lavender and peppermint essential oils, and the control group used an unscented cream.
+There are many oils that may be applied topically or used aromatically to reduce body aches and pains.
+One study that displays this essential oil benefit evaluated the efficacy of these oils on neck pain.
+For the study, the experimental group received a cream that was composed of marjoram, black pepper, lavender and peppermint oils, and the control group used an unscented cream.
 The creams were applied for 4 weeks, directly to the painful area after bathing.
 Researchers found that the experimental group had improved pain tolerance in the neck and showed significant improvement in the 10 motion areas that were measured.
 (15)

 The best essential oils for alleviating aches and pains include lavender, peppermint, eucalyptus, chamomile, rosemary, majoram, thyme, frankincense, turmeric, ginger and myrrh.